Doctors typically make the diagnosis by looking in the eye with an ophthalmoscope and sometimes by diagnostic tests.

 More Information

-National Eye Institute: A resource for learning about eye health (in English and Spanish) for adults and children, as well as access to outreach campaigns.
+National Eye Institute: A resource for learning about eye health (in English and Spanish) for adults and children, as well as for providing access to outreach campaigns.